ShekhRaselMasrurAhmmadNissan/old-is-gold-client/README.md

 -   Buyer can order product and report product.
 -   Buyer can pay for the products too.

+## Important Note

+To use all the feature please use this Email and Password for the Admin.

+-   Email: all@gmail.com
+-   Password: 123456

 ## Tech

 This project was created using CRA and the packages was installed by using [npm]